 - Increased publicity and recognition in local, state, regional, and national publications and venues as a forward-thinking agency and resilient community

 - Access to an interdisciplinary group of faculty with first-hand knowledge of innovative and cutting-edge research and practice on sustainability, equity, and resilience

 - Opportunities to foster next-generation local government professionals by mentoring and collaborating with interested and engaged students

 - Want to learn more about how RCP works?
 Schedule an informational presentation.
 RCP staff are available to explain the program to your agency's staff or elected officials.

 - Have a question about RCP, or want to discuss a project idea?
-Connect with us during our drop-in office hours via Zoom, every Tuesday and Thursday until April 15.
+Contact us to schedule a one-on-one meeting via Zoom or in person.